Robo Race Challenge

 NOTE: Actual track design may vary from the one shown in the image below and is subject to change before the event commence.

 - Each run will start from the starting point.
 The operator may abort a run at any time.
-If an operator touches the robot during a run, the team will score negative points and shall start from the previous checkpoint.
+Each team will get maximum 3 chance to touch the bot in each round.
+If an operator touches the robot during a run, the team will start from the previous checkpoint.
 If a robot has already crossed the finish line, it may be removed at any time without affecting the runtime of that run.

 - The run timer will start when the front edge of the robot crosses the start line and stops when the front edge of the robot crosses the finish line.

-- If there is a tie, another chance will be given to the teams.
+- If there is a tie, both bots will be selected for next round.

 - For Indian residents: INR 2950/- (Inclusive GST) per challenge.